maxscheijen/maxscheijen.github.io/posts/personal-assistant.md

 )
 ```

-This Q&A chain allows use to ask questions.
+This question and answering chain allows use to ask questions based on the information in our documents (transcriptions).
+Allowing us to send the most relevant context and our question into a prompt to the OpenAI API.

 ```python
 query = "How did Jeffrey Epstein get his money?"